Where are archives held?

 How to find information about archives held in the United Kingdom

-National Register of Archives The UK National Register of Archives (NRA) is the central point for information about the nature and location of archives relating to British history.
-It is maintained by the Historical Manuscripts Commission at The National Archives in Kew.
-The NRA contains information on the nature and location of manuscripts and historical records that relate to British history.
+The web pages of The National Archives (TNA) are a good first place to find out about archival sources in the United Kingdom.
+The research guides available on its website give a great deal of useful information about archives held at TNA and elsewhere.
+The National Archives' catalogue is called Discovery.
+As well as describing material held at TNA itself, Discovery contains information on the nature and location of manuscripts and historical records that relate to British history, held in other UK record offices.
 It is probably the most comprehensive point of information about holdings of archives in the UK.
-Indexes of personal, family and corporate names, and also places in the can be searched online through the NRA website.
-Search results are linked to ARCHON, an up-to-date register of all UK archive repositories, which provides contact details and web addresses.
-The NRA is the quickest and easiest way to find out where relevant archive collections are held, but it does not provide detailed online catalogues.
+Indexes of personal, family and corporate names, and also places in can be searched online.
+Search results are linked to TNA's Find an Archive service, an up-to-date register of all UK archive repositories, which provides contact details and web addresses.
+Discovery is the quickest and easiest way to find out where relevant archive collections are held, but it does not always link through to detailed online catalogues.

 Archives Hub The Hub contains collection level descriptions for archives held by many UK educational institutions, including The University of Nottingham.
 It does not describe individual documents but gives information about the scope and content of collections, and details about access to the original material.